Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 Jigs and soft plastic lures can be used to catch red drum.
 These lures are quite effective and a cost-friendly option compared to live baits.

-Best Bait for Surf Fishing on Long Island
+Best Bait for Long Island Surf Fishing

 Other good baits for use on Long Island include clams, sandworms, squid, and shrimp.
-Flounder is another major target for anglers fishing from the beach on Long Island and they're easily caught with shrimp or pieces of cut bait dragged on the bottom.
+Flounder is another major target for anglers fishing from the beach on Long Island and they're easily caught with shrimp or pieces of bait dragged on the bottom.

 Of course, if you don't want to use live or cut bait, you can use artificial lures like jigs and soft plastics to target stripers, bluefish, and weakfish.

-Best Bait for Surf Fishing Chesapeake Bay
+Best Bait for Chesapeake Bay Surf Fishing

 Chesapeake Bay offers a great variety of species for surf fishing from the beach and the best bait will depend on the time of year and the species you want to catch.
 Chesapeake Bay is well known for its stripers and flounder (fluke).
-The best bait for surf fishing in Chesapeake Bay for flounder is shrimp fished on the sandy bottom.
+The best bait in Chesapeake Bay for flounder is shrimp fished on the sandy bottom.

 Many of you won't be targeting flounder because you've caught enough of them to tile your house with it.
 We love the taste of flounder, but there are so many fish you can catch in the Bay that we'll have to mention some other great baits you can use to catch other fish as well.